Pieter

-Pieter is a male given name, the Dutch form of Peter.
+Pieter is a male given name of Dutch and Greek origin.
+It is the Dutch form of Peter.
 The name has been one of the most common names in the Netherlands for centuries, but since the mid-twentieth century its popularity has dropped steadily, from almost 3000 per year in 1947 to about 100 a year in 2016.

 Some of the better known people with this name are below.
 See for a longer list.